pdiv55/rachei-back/README.md

 ## Setup
-Rachei's back engine is built with NodeJS, Mongoose and ExpressJS.
+Rachei's <u>back</u> engine is built with NodeJS, Mongoose and ExpressJS.
 The website was deployed with Heroku.

 The following dependencies must be installed :